 Class I Sludge

-So I’m sure most of you probably don’t have Class I sludge because the requirements are so strict.
+So I’m sure most of you probably don’t have class I sludge because the requirements are so strict.
 So, the Class II land application requirements are something that everyone should be aware of.
 Those are all outlined in chapter 67 of the Iowa administrative code, which is probably not the most exciting read, but it is important to know what those requirements are.
-I do want to highlight a couple of them and if you’re not aware of those, you should try to read that code and understand what they are.
+I do want to highlight a couple of them, and if you’re not aware of those, you should try to read that code and understand what they are.

 Class II Sludge

 So, Class II land application requirements, you can’t apply those to a lawn or a home garden cannot apply it to a land affecting a threatened or an endangered species.
-You cannot apply to soils classified as sand or silt.
-And the top five feet of the soil can apply it to land with a slope higher than 9%.
+You cannot apply to soils classified as sand or silt or to the top five feet of the soil.
+You can’t apply it to land with a slope higher than 9%.
 You can’t apply it within 200 feet of a waterway.
 The list goes on and on.
-There’s a lot of requirements.
+There are a lot of requirements.
 And when I was helping out another operator and submitting a report to the EPA, I kept having them come back to me and say, well, you don’t have this, you don’t have this.
 You’re not meeting this.
 You can’t apply here.
 You can’t apply here.
 And I realized, okay, this is probably really important for everyone to understand that, you know, if the EPA finds that you’re applying to a land that can’t be applied to, they can hold you legally liable and either subject to you to fines, imprisonment or loss of your license.
 So if you are generating sludge, even if you give it to companies to handle all of your waste solids, you’re still held liable as a generator.
 So if they are practicing malpractice with the biosolids, then you are still held liable for what happens to anybody at the end of the day.
 So, just make sure that everything is held on records that can protect you in the future and make sure that you’re following everything to the T.

 Class B Site Restrictions